LordMrcS/netbox-kubernetes/README.md

 # netbox-kubernetes
-Kubernetes manifest resources for Netbox using local filesystems on 2 nodes (adjust the replicas and PV's for more or less nodeS).  all images are pulled from docker hub.
+Kubernetes manifest resources for Netbox.
+All images are pulled from docker hub.
 Netbox images pulled from https://hub.docker.com/r/netboxcommunity/netbox/

 To get NetBox up and running:
 ```